devsoc-unsw/graphql-api/README.md

 As described above, your scraper should use the environment variables `HASURAGRES_HOST` and `HASURAGRES_PORT`.
 Set these to `localhost` and `8000` respectively and run your scraper.

 Once that completes, go to `http://localhost:8080/console` and enter the admin secret (`hasurasecret` by default, configured in the `.env` file).
-If everything is correct, you should see all your tables in the "sidebar" of the API tab.
+If everything is correct, you should see all your tables in the "sidebar" of the API tab, and you can try out some queries.
 You can also go to the Data tab to inspect the data directly.

 ### Troubleshooting